jeffmacinnes/stats_intro/basicStats.md

 We can see that indeed there does seem to be a positive relationship between the variables.
 Subject's with lower IQ scores also spent less time fixating on the nose's of athletes.

-**Fitting a regression line to your data**
+**Using one variable to predict the other**

 In the next section we'll talk about using **multiple regression** to build a model to predict one variable based on a combination of 2+ seperate variables.
-This same idea can also be applied when you working with just 2 variables.
+This same idea can also be applied when you're working with just 2 variables.
 You can use **linear regression** to build a model that predicts one variable based on the value of a different variable.
 In our case, given this correlation we may be interested in building a model that predicts fixation time on athlete's nose based on IQ score.

 ``` r
 # code for running a basic linear model in R